Cody Bellinger Player Props: Cubs vs. Brewers

-The Chicago Cubs, including Cody Bellinger (.371 batting average in his past 10 games), take on starter Wade Miley and the Milwaukee Brewers at American Family Field, Tuesday at 4:10 PM ET.
+The Chicago Cubs, including Cody Bellinger (.425 on-base percentage in past 10 games, 87 points above season-long percentage), battle starting pitcher Adrian Houser and the Milwaukee Brewers at American Family Field, Wednesday at 8:10 PM ET.

-In his previous appearance, he went 1-for-4 with an RBI against the Brewers.
+In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Brewers.

 Cody Bellinger Game Info & Props vs. the Brewers